wasona/backend-server/README.md

 # backend-server

 The WIP backend for Wasona.
 Uses Express, pg-promise, and Postgres.
 Currently mostly done with auth, and implementing application logic.

-## Requirements

-* Yarn (>= 4.5.1)

 * Postgres